davestephens/ansible-nas/docs/installation.md

 6. Update `inventories/my-ansible-nas/inventory`.

 7. Install the dependent roles: `ansible-galaxy install -r requirements.yml` (you might need `sudo` to install Ansible roles).
+If you are planning to run this project against a Raspberry Pi, make sure to have the `x86_architecture` flag set to `true` in your `nas.yml` inventory!

 8. Run the playbook - something like `ansible-playbook -i inventories/my-ansible-nas/inventory nas.yml -b -K` should do you nicely.